Board of Directors

 (Sue) Soon-Lan Lee Switzer

 Soon-Lan is an educator in higher education.
 She is certified as a Career Development Practitioner, Human Resources Management, and has completed an Essential Skills Practitioner Training Certificate.
-Soon-Lan is currently pursuing a Master’s degree in higher education administration and leadership at the Royal Roads University.
+Soon-Lan currently holds a Master of Arts in higher education administration and leadership at the Royal Roads University.
 Soon-Lan focused on learner-centred education and learner’s learning experiences as an educator, instructor and career development facilitator.

 Soon-Lan has facilitated the Sustainable Employment and Environmental Directions (SEED) program for three years, a federally funded program designed to help vulnerable youth at-risk find and keep employment.
 Soon-Lan believes that continuous learning and a positive attitude are key aspects of her career philosophy.